MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-the-communication-between-a-backend-app-and-otoroshi.md

 This project runs an express client with one middleware.
 The middleware handles each request, and check if the header `State token header` is present in headers.
 By default, the incoming expected header is `Otoroshi-State` by the application and `Otoroshi-State-Resp` header in the headers of the return request.

 Try to call your service via http://myservice.oto.tools:8080/.
-This should return a successful response with all headers received by the downstream app.
+This should return a successful response with all headers received by the backend app.

 Now try to disable the middleware in the nodejs file by commenting the following line.